Caddo: Religion

-The Caddo creation story, as told in their oral history, says the tribe emerged from a cave, called Chahkanina or "the place of crying," located at the confluence of the Red River of the South and Mississippi River (in northern present-day Louisiana).
+The Caddo creation story, as told in their oral history, says the tribe emerged from a cave, called Chahkanina or "the place of crying", located at the confluence of the Red River of the South and Mississippi River (in northern present-day Louisiana).
 Their leader, named Moon, instructed the people not to look back.
 An old Caddo man carried a drum, a pipe, and fire, all of which have continued to be important religious items to the people.
 His wife carried corn and pumpkin seeds.
 As people and accompanying animals emerged, the wolf looked back.
 The exit from the underground closed to the remaining people and animals.

 The Caddo peoples moved west along the Red River, which they called Bah'hatteno in Caddo.
 A Caddo woman, Zacado, instructed the tribe in hunting, fishing, building dwellings, and making clothing.
-Caddo religion focuses on Kadhi háyuh, translating to "Lord Above" or "Lord of the Sky."
+Caddo religion focuses on Kadhi háyuh, translating to "Leader Above" or "Leader in the Sky".
 In early times, the people were led by priests, including a head priest, the xinesi, who could commune with spirits residing near Caddo temples.
 A cycle of ceremonies developed around important periods of seasonal corn cultivation.
 Tobacco was also cultivated, and was and is used ceremonially.
 Early priests drank a purifying sacrament drink made of wild olive leaves.

 Territory

-Centuries before extensive European contact, some of the Caddo territory was invaded by migrating Dhegihan Siouan–speaking peoples: the Osage, Ponca, Omaha, Quapaw, and Kaw.
+Centuries before extensive European contact, some of the Caddo territory was invaded by migrating Dhegihan Siouan–speaking peoples - the Osage, Ponca, Omaha, Quapaw, and Kaw.
 They moved west beginning about 1200 CE after years of warfare with the Haudenosaunee nations in the Ohio River area of present-day Kentucky.
 The powerful Iroquois took control of hunting grounds in the area.

 The Osage in particular fought the Caddo, pushed them out of some former territory, and became dominant in the region of present-day Missouri, Arkansas, and eastern Kansas.
 These tribes had become settled in their new territory west of the Mississippi prior to mid-18th-century European contact.

 Most of the Caddo historically lived in the Piney Woods ecoregion of the United States, divided among the state regions of East Texas, southern Arkansas, western Louisiana, and southeastern Oklahoma.
 This region extends up to the foothills of the Ozarks.
-The Piney Woods are a dense forest of deciduous and pinophyta flora covering rolling hills, steep river valleys, and intermittent wetlands called "bayous".
+The Piney Woods are a dense forest of deciduous and pinophytal flora covering rolling hills, steep river valleys, and intermittent wetlands called "bayous".
 Caddo people primarily settled near the Caddo River.

-When they first encountered Europeans and Africans, the Caddo tribes organized themselves in three confederacies: the Natchitoches, Hasinai, and Kadohadacho.
-They were loosely affiliated with other neighboring tribes including the Yowani Choctaw.
+When they first encountered Europeans and Africans, the Caddo tribes organized themselves in three confederacies: Natchitoches, Hasinai, and Kadohadacho.
+They were loosely affiliated with other neighboring tribes, including the Yowani Choctaw.
 The Natchitoches lived in now northern Louisiana, the Haisinai lived in East Texas, and the Kadohadacho lived near the border of Texas, Oklahoma, and Arkansas.

 The Caddo people had a diet based on cultivated crops, particularly maize (corn), but also sunflower, pumpkins, and squash.
 These foods held cultural significance, as did wild turkeys.
 They hunted and gathered wild plants, as well.